Martin Kupka: Controversy

-After Pavel Kodym ended his first term as head of the office, Kupka sent the government a proposal for his reappointment, with effect from 16 February 2023.
-This procedure was criticised by the lawyers of the anti-corruption movements Transparency International, Prague-based newspaper Oživení, and MP Martin Kolovratník, who are all referred to by the trade union that has been established in the office.
+After Pavel Kodym ended his first term as head of the Office for Access to Transport Infrastructure, Kupka sent the government a proposal for his reappointment, with effect from 16 February 2023.
+This procedure was criticised by the lawyers of the anti-corruption movements Transparency International, Prague-based newspaper Oživení, and ANO MP Martin Kolovratník, and the trade union that had recently been established in the office.